DKingAlpha/JsonLiveLinkExample/README.md

 This is an example of using JsonLiveLink plugin to stream animation data from python to Unreal Engine.

-Animation data contains an subject name, and its bones definition and bone parents definition, as well as the bone transforms data.
+Animation data contain an subject name, and its bones definition and bone parents definition, as well as the bone transforms data.

 Json Data Format Sent to JsonLiveLink: